Introduction

 Key programs include international collaborations such as the Curating Topography Trilogy exploring connections between Jakarta and cities across Asia, solidarity projects with Palestinian art collectives, and the innovative Baku Konek domestic residency program featuring 17 artists and collectives from across Indonesia.
 Together, these initiatives showcase the Jakarta Biennale's evolution from a national exhibition to a vital node in regional and global artistic exchange.

-Jakarta Biennale Spotlight
+Jakarta Biennale Foundation

 Melati Suryodarmo